The Lord Is With Thee

 By being made of a woman, Jesus offered himself to the Father for the eternal expiation of sin, but his mother was called to suffer with him to cover its temporal debt on behalf of mankind.
 God forgave David for his mortal sins of murder and adultery, but He still took David’s child from him because of his sins (2 Sam 2:14).
 This was done to restore the equity of justice between them.
 David still owed God something in return for having taken something from Him, viz., His sovereign dignity, although his sins were forgiven.
 Our Blessed mother restored what sinful humanity had taken from God through pride and selfishness by suffering for our sake.

 Hence, in all righteousness and wisdom, God chose a morally courageous woman who would serenely and happily accept all the sorrows that should come her way so that He would be appeased in His justice.
-The Son should not have to redeem the world all alone with no moral responsibility on man’s part for his sins (sola Christo).
-And so that this woman should satisfactorily make reparation for the world’s sins temporally together with the Son’s eternal expiation, she had to be a spotless ewe, a woman worthiest to be associated with the holy Lamb of God as his helpmate and the anti-type of Eve, our co-Peccatrix: "woman with the sinner. "
+The Son should not have to redeem the world all alone with no moral responsibility on humanity’s part for its personal sins (sola Christo).
+And so that this woman should satisfactorily make temporal reparation for the world’s sins together with her Son’s temporal and thereby eternal expiation, she had to be a spotless ewe, a woman worthiest to be associated with the holy Lamb of God as his helpmate and the anti-type of Eve, our co-Peccatrix: “woman with (cum) the sinner. ”

 immortality, and Eve in Mary, so that the Virgin, having become another virgin’s